ad1v7/PumHa/README.rst

     sudo python setup.py test

-Testing requires nose_ which should be installed together with other dependencies.
+Testing requires nose_ which should be installed by pip_ automatically together with other dependencies.

 Key design decisions